DiseaseOntology/HumanDiseaseOntology/src/ontology/imports/README.md

 UBERON:0000955	# brain
 ```

-Save the file, and then in terminal, navigate to `HumanDiseaseOntology/src/ontology` and `make` the new import module.
+Save the file, and then in terminal, run the desired `make` command (see below).
+This can be run from the `ontology` directory OR the `imports` directory.
 You can make one at a time with the command `make <import name>`, e.g.:
 ```
 make uberon
 ```